khanani92/react-GoogleAPI/README.md

 # react-GoogleAPI
 React.Js And GoogleAPI Map Sample
-Download the zip with the source code from the button above.
-Extract it to a folder somewhere on your computer.

 Open a new terminal (command prompt), and navigate to that folder.

 Execute : npm install.